Friday, August 1, 2014

 First, assess the depth of your debt.
-Write it down, using pencil and paper, a spreadsheet like Microsoft Excel, or a bookkeeping program like Quicken.
-Include every financial situation where a company has given you something in advance of payment, including your mortgage, car payment(s), credit cards, tax liens, student loans, and payments on electronics or other household items through a store.
+Write it down using pencil and paper or use a spreadsheet like Microsoft Excel.
+You can also use a bookkeeping program such as Quicken.
+Include every instance you can think of where a company has given you something in advance of payment, including your mortgage, car payment(s), credit cards, tax liens, student loans, and payments on electronics or other household items through a store.

 Record the day the debt began and when it will end (if possible), the interest rate you're paying, and what your payments typically are.
-Add it all up, painful as that might be.
+Next, add it all up--as painful as that might be.
 Try not to be discouraged!
 Remember, you're going to break this down into manageable chunks while finding extra money to help pay it down.

 Identify High-Cost Debt